shenango/caladan-all/README.md

 This repository includes Caladan and several applications that were evaluated in the Caladan paper submitted to OSDI '20.

+The main Caladan source code repository is linked as a submodule (caladan-ae).
+It contains instructions for getting started with Caladan, and more details on supported platforms and use cases.

-This repository also includes several scripts to facilitate building the applications and running experiments from the paper.
+This repository contains scripts to facilitate building the applications used in the evaluation and running experiments from the paper.

 ## Supported Hardware and Software